paucarre/algebraic_robots/README.md

 # Algebraic Robots
-A small Rust Library for SE3
+A Rust Library for SE3

 ## Supported: